lostjared/acidcamGL/README.md

 	make -j4

+for Linux build with Desktop capture support (only Xorg not Wayland) enter source directory and

+	make -f Makefile.linux && sudo make -f Makefile.linux install

 You will still need to use install_name_tool on an app bundle see copy.sh for how I do it

 Run the program: